Heartworm, Flea and Tick Prevention and Treatment

 What are Heartworms and how can I prevent my dog from getting them?

 Heartworms are parasites that actually live in the dog’s heart.
 There is a blood test available to test for heartworm.
-Heartworms are transmitted by mosquitos so dogs need only to be treated in mosquito season (June to November).
+Heartworms are transmitted by mosquitos.
+Dogs need to be treated year round.
 There is a once a month tablet that is used for prevention and can be given to your dog after she is confirmed heartworm negative with a blood test.
 Phone your veterinarian if you have any further questions about heartworm.

 Fleas: They Really Get Under Our Skin!